History of Harrison Barnes in Timeline

 August 2019: Named to United States national team for 2019 FIBA World Cup

-In August 2019, Harrison Barnes was selected for the United States national team to compete in the 2019 FIBA World Cup.
-During the tournament, he averaged 11.6 points and 4.6 rebounds per game, contributing to Team USA's 6-2 record and seventh-place finish.
+In August 2019, Harrison Barnes was named to the United States national team for the 2019 FIBA World Cup, where he averaged 11.6 points and 4.6 rebounds per game.

 On October 20, 2021, Harrison Barnes scored a game-leading 36 points, including a career-high eight three-point shots, during a win over the Portland Trail Blazers.